umtuk/open-db-docs/README.md

 # open-db-docs

-A standard format for defining databases, ensuring structured and consistent tables, columns, indexes, and relationships.
+A JSON format for defining databases, ensuring structured and consistent tables, columns, indexes, and relationships.

 ## Features